 Arokara is a co-operative of plantations throughout the valley, the largest of which are Tairora and Gadsup.
 The plantations are surrounded by mountains, two of the closest are Yonki Dome (7,500 feet) and Elendora (9,200 feet).
 With more than 20 years' experience in coffee growing and processing in PNG, Arokara has always delivered quality coffee.

-These plantations were originally set up by the Rural Development Bank with modern farming methods.
-In the last 10-15 years the plantations have been returned to the ownership and management of the landowner clans who now do not use any chemicals or fertilizers in the production process.
+These plantations were originally set up by the Rural Development Bank, using modern farming methods.
+In the last 10 to 15 years, the plantations have been returned to the ownership and management of the traditional landowner clans, who do not use any chemicals or fertilizers in the production process.